 Enabling users to interact with their voice, have a conversation or take actions

-Most recently, there's a hidden behaviour shift taking place...
+And most recently, there's a hidden behaviour shift taking place...

 People are relying on voice more and more.
 Taking walks with ChatGPT to think out loud, or talking to the system with Whisprflow instead of click, click, type.